Adunni Ade: Career

-Adunni Ade worked in the housing and insurance sectors in the United States before making a career change to become an entertainer.
-Adunni ventured into fashion modeling and was featured in America's Next Top Model.
-After moving back to Nigeria, she landed her first Nollywood role when she acted in the Yoruba language film "You or I" in 2013.
+Ade worked in the housing and insurance sectors in the United States before making a career change to become an entertainer.
+She ventured into fashion modeling, and was featured on America's Next Top Model.
+After moving back to Nigeria, she landed her first Nollywood role in the Yoruba language film You or I in 2013.

 Her short video comedy skit "Date Gone Bad", which was released on YouTube in 2014, recorded more than 170,000 hits.

-As at the time of writing this, Adunni has featured in over 250 Nollywood movies in both English and Yoruba languages.
+Ade has featured in over 250 Nollywood movies in both English and Yoruba languages.

-In 2021, Adunni Ade ventured into Film production with her Film production company Lou-Ellen Clara Company Limited and debuted her first film as an executive producer SOÓLÈ featuring A-list actors in the country such as Sola Sobowale, Femi Jacobs, Meg Otanwa, Shawn Faqua, Lateef Dimeji.
+In 2021, Ade ventured into film production with her production company Lou-Ellen Clara Company Limited.
+She debuted her first film as an executive producer, Soole, featuring A-list actors in the country such as Sola Sobowale, Femi Jacobs, Meg Otanwa, Shawn Faqua, and Lateef Adedimeji.
 The movie was directed by Kayode Kasum.
-Soólè hit the cinemas November 26, 2021, and grossed 10.2million naira in its opening weekend and 16 million naira in its opening week.
-After 9 weeks in the cinemas, soólè hit over 51 million naira in the box office making it top 10 Nollywood movies in cinemas for 2021.
-SOÓLÈ received in 2022 an AMVCA (Africa Magic Viewer's Choice Award) nomination for Best Actor in a comedy for Shawn Faqua.
+Soole hit the cinemas November 26, 2021.
+It grossed 10.2 million naira in its opening weekend and 16 million naira in its opening week.
+After nine weeks in the cinemas, Soole hit over 51 million naira at the box office, making it one of the top 10 Nollywood movies in cinemas for 2021.
+In 2022, Soole received an AMVCA (Africa Magic Viewer's Choice Award) nomination for Best Actor in a Comedy for Shawn Faqua.

-She also received her first Yoruba Award for Best Yoruba Actress for the 5th Edition of Cool Wealth awards.
+Ade received her first Yoruba Award for Best Yoruba Actress at the 5th edition of the Cool Wealth Awards.

 She received a Stella Award from the Nigerian Institute of Journalism for her efforts in promoting the Nigerian culture.

-In 2017, Adunni Ade became the brand ambassador for OUD Majestic.
+In 2017, Ade became the brand ambassador for OUD Majestic.

-In 2018, she wrote and produced her first Yoruba movie titled: "Emi Mi – My Soul", directed by Saheed Balogun.
-The movie starred Ibrahim Chatta, D'Marion Young, Sunkanmi Omobolanle and Sola Kosoko.
+In 2018, she wrote and produced her first Yoruba movie, Emi Mi – My Soul, directed by Saheed Balogun.
+It starred Ibrahim Chatta, D'Marion Young, Sunkanmi Omobolanle and Sola Kosoko.

-Later that year, she produced another Yoruba drama movie titled: "Ewa – Beauty", directed by Saheed Balogun and featured Ibrahim Chatta, Yinka Quadri, Kunle Omisore and Tayo Sobola.
-She has been featured in well over 100 movies in Nigeria (both in the English and Yoruba aspect of Nollywood).
+Later that year, Ade produced another Yoruba drama movie, Ewa – Beauty, directed by Saheed Balogun and featuring Ibrahim Chatta, Yinka Quadri, Kunle Omisore and Tayo Sobola.

+Ade has been featured in over 100 movies in Nigeria (in both the English and Yoruba aspects of Nollywood).